corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< note >}}
-Corda versions and platform versions don't aligned, especially in later versions.
+Corda versions and platform versions don't align, especially in later versions.
 For example Corda version 4.8 is platform version 10.
 See the [platform version matrix](#platform-version-matrix) for further information.
 {{< /note >}}

-`versionId` is a version code for **your** CorDapp, and is unrelated to Corda’s own versions.
+`versionId` is a version code for *your* CorDapp, and is unrelated to Corda’s own versions.
 It is used for informative purposes only.